top of page

 Outputs to date

-We have published two chapters exploring and theorising indigenous perspectives and ontologies in the open access volume Negotiating Climate Change in Crisis, edited by Steffen Böhm and Sian Sullivan (Cambridge: Open Books, 2021):
+We have also published two chapters exploring and theorising indigenous perspectives and ontologies in the open access volume Negotiating Climate Change in Crisis, edited by Steffen Böhm and Sian Sullivan (Cambridge: Open Books, 2021):

 1. ch.
 14: Dieckmann, U. 2021 On climate and the risk of onto-epistemological chainsaw massacres, pp. 189-206.